arangodb/resilience-tests/README.md

 ## Mocha options

-The tests itself are run through mocha so you can append mocha commands to the `yarn run` script as you would expect:
+The tests itself are run through mocha so you can append mocha commands to the `package.json` script as you would expect:

 Some Examples:

 ```
-RESILIENCE_ARANGO_BASEPATH=../arangodb yarn run test -- --grep "Move shards"
+RESILIENCE_ARANGO_BASEPATH=../arangodb yarn test -- --grep "Move shards"
-RESILIENCE_ARANGO_BASEPATH=../arangodb ARANGO_STORAGE_ENGINE=rocksdb yarn run test -- test/cluster/shard-move.js
+RESILIENCE_ARANGO_BASEPATH=../arangodb ARANGO_STORAGE_ENGINE=rocksdb yarn test -- test/cluster/shard-move.js
 ```